Wedding Planning 101

 Whether planning a grand affair of 300+ guests or an intimate backyard ceremony with the closest of family, New Jersey brides are always looking for smart ways to save money.
-And since setting a budget and sticking to a budget are two wildly different things, we thought we’d offer you a few clever tips for shaving a few extra dollars off where it matters the most–from the folks at New Jersey’s Provident Bank.
+And since setting a budget and sticking to a budget are two wildly different things, we thought we’d offer you a few clever tips for shaving a few extra dollars off where it matters the most.

 Weddings are generally one of the first big expenses in a couple’s financial life together.
-According to a 2017 survey by TheKnot.com, North/Central New Jersey is the second most expensive area in the U.S. to get married ($62,074, including the honeymoon), behind Manhattan ($76,944).
+And unfortunately, North/Central New Jersey is the second most expensive area in the U.S. to get married ($62,074, including the honeymoon), behind Manhattan ($76,944).

 The following 10 tips and strategies are for easing the financial burden and related stress associated with planning your wedding: